NYUAD-Core-Bioinformatics/MIMI/docs/source/workflow.rst

    - `element_symbol`: The chemical symbol of the element
    - `nominal_mass`: The mass number (number of protons + neutrons)
    - `exact_mass`: The precise atomic mass in atomic mass units (u)
-   - `natural_abundance`: The relative abundance of the isotope in nature
+   - `isotope_abundance`: The relative abundance of the isotope in nature

 Example entry for Carbon (C):
 ::